AriFordsham/GHCWiki/status/ghc-7.8.4.md

 Note however, that not all tickets with a 7.8.4 milestone will be addressed for the final 7.8.4 release (if it happens at all).

+### [\#9439](https://gitlab.haskell.org//ghc/ghc/issues/9439): LLVM mangler mangles too vigorously

+After 7.8.3 it was realized that the LLVM code generator's mangler mangled occurrences of tokens occurring within strings of user code.
+This very non-obvious miscompilation.
+While the tokens involved aren't likely to appear in user code, they do appear in the code generator itself.
+This will result in GHC builds bootstrapped with an affected compiler to produce incorrect binaries.

+This bug poses a potentially significant inconvenience to users of architectures supported only by the LLVM code generator (e.g. ARM) as they will be unable to bootstrap 7.10 with a 7.8 release.
+The fix is implemented in  [5895f2b8ffba72a8393e9f712461e6e5ed7ceced](/trac/ghc/changeset/5895f2b8ffba72a8393e9f712461e6e5ed7ceced/ghc).
+A configure-time check to ensure an affected compiler isn't used as stage0 is implemented in [bbd031134a571c1020945b2548e3fc4795b5047a](/trac/ghc/changeset/bbd031134a571c1020945b2548e3fc4795b5047a/ghc).
+Both of these should be easily backported to the 7.8 branch.

 ## Tickets marked merge with no milestone

 <table><tr><th>Ticket (Ticket query: status: merge, milestone: , group: status, max: 0, col: id, col: type, col: summary, col: priority, col: owner, desc: 1, order: id)</th>